Unable to Verify Account Name or Password: 12 Quick Fixes for

 Here's what could be behind it:

-- Server-side issues: Your email provider (like Gmail or Outlook) could be having a bad day.
+• Server-side issues: Your email provider (like Gmail or Outlook) could be experiencing temporary service disruptions.

-Mac Mail depends heavily on Keychain Access and Internet Accounts integration to remember your credentials, so when one thing goes out of sync, errors pop up fast.
+Mac Mail depends heavily on Keychain Access and Internet Accounts integration to remember your credentials.
+According to Apple's Keychain Access documentation, when credential synchronization breaks down between these systems, authentication errors occur immediately.

-Note: Most of the time, this issue is connected to IMAP or SMTP settings misbehaving, SSL certificate hiccups, or simple typos in your password.
+Note: Most of the time, this issue is connected to IMAP or SMTP settings misbehaving, SSL certificate verification failures, or simple typos in your password.

 12 Ways to Fix the "Unable to Verify Account Name or Password" Error